 Jesus’ sacrifice is eternal, infinite.

-He gave up a portion of His divine power and presence forever! ...for us!
+He gave up His divine power and presence forever! ...for us!

 He knew exactly what was to happen, and He went ahead with it.
 He agreed to the plan.

 That’s how closely He relates to us.

 That’s how much He cares about us...every single person.